Horizontal cybersecurity requirements for products with digital elements

 In “A Europe Fit for the Digital Age”

-On 15 September 2022 the Commission presented a legislative proposal for the EU Cyber Resilience Act (CRA), which introduces mandatory cybersecurity requirements for products with digital elements.
-The proposal covers a broad range of devices - it would include all products that are connected either directly or indirectly to another device or network, including hardware, software and ancillary services and would impose obligations on manufacturers, importers, and distributors of these products to provide duty of care across their whole life cycle.
+On 15 September 2022 the Commission presented a legislative proposal for the EU cyber resilience act (CRA), which introduces mandatory cybersecurity requirements for products with digital elements.
+The proposal covers a broad range of devices - products that are connected directly or indirectly to a device or network, including hardware, software and ancillary services.

-- rules for placing on the market of products with digital elements through a process of conformity assessment (self-assessment or third party conformity assessment, depending on the category of the product) to demonstrate fulfillment of specific cybersecurity requirements, resulting in attribution of a CE marking;
+- rules for placing on the market of products with digital elements through a process of conformity assessment (self-assessment or third party conformity assessment, depending on the category of the product) to demonstrate fulfilment of specific cybersecurity requirements, resulting in attribution of a CE marking

 - rules on market surveillance and enforcement, which would be performed through appointed market surveillance authorities.

-In the Parliament, the file has been provisionally assigned to the Committee on Industry, Research and Energy (ITRE).
+In the Parliament, the file has been assigned to the Committee on Industry, Research and Energy (ITRE) and Nicola Danti (Renew, Italy) has been appointed as rapporteur.
 The Committees on Internal Market and Consumer Protection (IMCO) and on Civil Liberties, Justice and Home Affairs (LIBE) have been asked for their opinions.
+IMCO had exclusive competences on articles 7 and 9 and shared competences on articles 4, 8, 21, 22 and 25-40, and LIBE had shared competence on article 41(5).
+LIBE committee decided not to give an opinion.

 References: